dpc10ster/RJafrocBook/docs/10C-OR-AnalysisApplications.md

 ## Using RJafroc: dataset02 {#ORApplications-dataset02-RJafroc}

 The second example shows application of the `RJafroc` package function `StSignificanceTesting()` to `dataset02`.
 This function encapsulates all formulae discussed previously and accomplishes the analyses with a single function call.
 It returns an object, denoted `st1` below, that contains all results of the analysis.
-It is a `list` object with the following components:
+It is a `list` with the following components:

 * `FOMs`, this in turn is a `list` containing the following data frames:
     + `foms`, the individual treatment-reader figures of merit, i.e., $\theta_{i j}$,